M-HTML/Preloading/README.md

 **2.** The browser could be using a cached version of an image until that version expires.

-**3.** The server the website is hosting could have an exceeding cache duration.
+**3.** The server the website is hosting the image on could have an exceeding cache duration.

 **4.** Only use this for higher priority images/sites with fewer images.